SaitoTech/saito-evm-token/README.md

 node scripts/getAddress.js --privkey=<key>
 ```

-### get private key from an encrypted wallet...
+### Get private key from an encrypted wallet...
 Do not use this.
 Useful for testing only.

 ```
 node scripts/getPrivateKey.js --keyfile=<fileLocation>